5 Best Sleeping Positions For Lower Back Pain

 Written by JaRoy Buffong

-Lower back pain is frustrating, but you're not alone if you're suffering.
-Approximately 23% of the world's adult population suffers chronic lower back pain (Casiano et al., 2022).
+Lower back pain is frustrating, and if you’re dealing with it, you’re definitely not alone.
+Around 23% of adults worldwide experience chronic lower back pain (Casiano et al., 2022).

 5 Best Sleeping Positions for Lower Back Pain